Mec-iS/planet-challenge-doc/01-Overview_Sat_Data.md

 * number of boats
 * quality of roads

+### Load: Data science

 Storage of this geo-referenced transformed data can be accomplished with SQL/No-SQL datastores or datawarehouses.

-### Load: Data science

 Metrics have to be crossed with other sources of data for the same area and insights have to be produced.

+All the data is served using semantically linked APIs.

 ## Deliverables

-Accurate risk and/or quality predictions/assessments through large amounts of optical data and relative data fusion have to be produced and delivered to the customers using proper channels as a Web UI, but also Jupyter Notebooks or picture slideshows with plotted diagrams.
+Accurate risk and/or quality predictions/assessments through large amounts of optical data and relative data integration have to be produced and delivered to the customers using proper channels as a Web UI, but also Jupyter Notebooks or highligthed pictures slideshows with plotted diagrams.